 The State Board of Equalization also has a multitude of industry specific sampling tests that auditors use to determine whether additional tax is owed.
 For example, restaurants and bars may be subject to pour and measurement tests calculating tax owed based on the average size of a hamburger and the amount of alcohol being poured into every drink.

 In addition, if a corporation cannot pay the amount of sales tax that it is assessed in a re-determination, the CDTFA may hold individuals personally liable for the amount of tax owed.
 Often the board will assess officers, directors, shareholders, and any other person who supervised the filing of a sales tax return or the paying of sales tax.
 There is no requirement that the person assessed be a shareholder or officer of the company, and therefore CFOs and controllers may be held liable for sales tax owed.

 Sales tax audits can be particularly costly to taxpayers, especially those that do not maintain adequate books and records.
 In addition to the additional tax due, sales tax redeterminations may also lead to information-sharing with the IRS and the Franchise Tax Board.
 This could potentially trigger other audits or lead to a presumption that income has been understated.
 In addition, the CDTFA can revoke your sellers permit, shutting down your business operations by making it a crime to continue to resell goods.
 If you continue sales, you may be charged with a misdemeanor.

 Sales tax issues may be extremely complicated.
 If you have any questions or if we can further assist you, please contact one of our offices.
-We have offices in Beverly Hills, Irvine, North County San Diego, and Downtown San Diego to serve you.
+We have offices in Downtown San Diego, El Cajon and Irvine to serve you.

 For more information, please see: